Measurement of differential $t$-channel single top (anti)quark production cross-sections at 13 TeV with the ATLAS detector: Samples of simulated events

 Samples of on-shell diboson production ($WW$, $WZ$, and $ZZ$, abbreviated as $VV$ in the following) were simulated with the same \SHERPA configuration as described above for \Wjets and \Zjets production.
 The matrix elements considered contain all diagrams with four electroweak vertices and were calculated at NLO in QCD for up to one additional parton and at LO for up to three additional parton emissions.
 The diboson event samples were normalised to the total cross-sections provided by \SHERPA.

 Multijet events with fake or non-prompt leptons are modelled using different strategies depending on the lepton type.
 Non-prompt muons are estimated from collision data while fake electrons or non-prompt electrons from hadron decays are described with simulated dijet samples.
-The dijet event sample was simulated using \PYTHIA[8.186] with LO matrix elements for dijet production.
-The generation used the \NNPDF[2.3lo] PDF set and the A14 set of tuned parameters.
+The dijet event sample was simulated using Pythia 8.186 with LO matrix elements using the NNPDF2.3lo PDF set and additional radiation (jets) is produced through the parton shower using the A14 set of tuned parameters.

 For interpreting the measurement in the framework of EFT, samples of \(t\)-channel and \(s\)-channel production were generated with \MGNLO[2.7.3] using the SMEFTatNLO-NLO UFO model~\cite{Degrande:2020evl} with the 5FS and the \NNPDF[3.0nlo] PDF set.
-The operator \(\Oqq\) was activated, which introduces a four-quark contact interaction.
+The operator \(\Oqq\) is considered, which introduces a four-quark contact interaction.
 Separate samples of simulated events were generated for each \(\Cqq\in\left\{-0.6,\,-0.2,\,0.0,\,0.4,\,1.0\right\}\,\TeV^{-2}\) for single top-quark and top-antiquark production.
 The generated events were showered with \PYTHIA[8.244] using the A14 set of tuned parameters and the \NNPDF[2.3lo] PDF set.
 In these samples, the top-quark (top-antiquark) is assumed to decay into \(W^+b\) (\(W^-\bar{b}\)) with a branching ratio of \SI{100}{\%}.

-The simulation of single-top-quark events depends on several parameters, which can be constrained by comparing to the measured differential distributions.
+For understanding the simulation of single-top-quark events, several parameters can be varied and compared to measured differential distributions.
 These include PDFs, \alphas, and the calculation scheme (i.e.\ 4FS vs.\ 5FS).
 Among these, the variations of the PDFs have the largest impact.
-Fixed-order (FO) calculations are typically performed in the 5FS, where the initial $b$-quark is taken directly from the proton PDF\@.
-In contrast, for MC event generation the 4FS is usually preferred~\cite{Frederix:2012dh}.
-In this scheme, the initial gluon splitting into the $b\bar{b}$ pair is included in the ME calculation and can be carried out with massive $b$-quarks.
-As a result, the modelling of the kinematics of the ``spectator'' $b$-quark is more reliable.